13 Popular Foods You Should Never Eat In the Morning, According to Dietitians

 But it's not just about eating breakfast…it's about what you're eating.
 And if you're choosing unhealthy options, you're likely not setting yourself up for success or optimal health.
 Here are 13 foods that dietitians suggest you should definitely skip first thing in the morning.
-Read on, and for more on how to eat healthy, don't miss 7 Healthiest Foods to Eat Right Now.
+Read on, and for more on how to eat healthy, don't miss The 100 Healthiest Foods on the Planet.

 Sugary Breakfast Cereal

 "Starting your day off with a bowl of cereal is likely setting you up to feel hungry soon after as most cereals are made with refined flour, meaning they are low in fiber," says Kelli McGrane MS, RD, registered dietitian and Lose It! nutrition consultant.
 "Plus, they also tend to be high in sugar and low in protein.
 Also keep in mind that even cereals that claim to be made with whole grains, often contain very little actual whole grains."
 See: The Unhealthiest Cereals on the Planet.